albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-FEAT-015`
     -   **Title:** Enhance file ingestion to support structured datasets (JSONL, CSV, Parquet).
     -   **Status:** `Resolved`
     -   **Description:** The file ingestion service has been significantly enhanced to parse and process structured data files, including `.jsonl`, `.csv`, and `.parquet`.
-This allows the system to learn from various conversational data formats (Alpaca, DPO, etc.) by extracting user/assistant interactions and queuing them for background reflection.
+This allows the system to learn from various conversational data formats (structured interaction data) by extracting user/assistant interactions and queuing them for background reflection.

 -   **ID:** `CORE-FEAT-016`
     -   **Title:** Implement DCTD Temporal Scheduler for future task execution.